phaserjs/phaser-ce/README.md

 window.Phaser = require('phaser-ce/build/custom/phaser-split');
 ```

-If you [build a custom version of Phaser](#building-phaser) it will split the 3 core libs out into their own files, allowing you to require them as above.
+If you [build a custom version of Phaser CE](#building-phaser) it will split the 3 core libs out into their own files, allowing you to require them as above.

 Full module-based development is available in Phaser v3.